openaps/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 ![Enable developer mode](../images/android_auto_08.png)

-Confirm that you wnat to enable the developer mode in the modal dialog "Allow development settings?".
+Confirm that you want to enable the developer mode in the modal dialog "Allow development settings?".

 ![Enable developer mode](../images/android_auto_09.png)